ColinPhilipJohnstone/Mors/README.md

 8. HABITABLE ZONE BOUNDARIES

 Using the formulae of Kopparapu et al. (2013) and the luminosities and effective temperatures from the stellar models of Spada et al. (2013), the user can calculate the orbital distances of the habitable zone boundaries as a function of stellar mass and age.
-This is done using the aOrbHZ function.
+Please cite these two papers if using the output of this function.
+The HZ boundaries are calculated using the aOrbHZ function.

 >>> aOrbHZ = mors.aOrbHZ(Mstar=1.0)